casdoor/casdoor-website/docs/integration/java/RuoYi.md

     }
 }
 ```
-For RuoYi-Cloud, we just change its original method which send account and password to send code and state.
-So it relative to original login, it just change the thing which will send to back-end.
+For RuoYi-Cloud, we just change its original method which sends account and password to send code and state.
+Therefore, it just changes what is sent to the back end, relative to the original login.

-## Step4.
+## Step 4.
 Reform your back-end
 ### 4.1 Accept the code and state which return by front-end
 ```java
 @PostMapping("login")